-BBO has partnered with a leading video conference company to provide very high-quality video chat for bridge tournaments.
-It'll make your tournaments even more engaging.
+BBO has partnered with a leading video conference company to provide very high-quality video chat in our tournaments, team matches and even at casual tables.
+It'll make your games even more engaging.

 Video Chat can be activated:

 Video Chat is only available on web at the moment (ie, when you access BBO through an internet browser).
 It is supported on mobile as well, on Google Chrome for Android devices, and on Safari for Apple devices.

 Video Chat is free of charge and granted on demand to club accounts and select usernames.
 Try it first, and if it does not work for you contact us at email@example.com to ask for access to free video chat.
 Mention your BBO username and how you intend to use it.

 Write +video+ in your tournament, team match or table description to activate video.

 Activate video chat in your team match:

 Activate video chat at your casual or teaching table*: